tink-ab/tink-money-manager-ios/Examples/FinanceOverview/README.md

 ## Prerequisites

+1. Before you can use the SDK, you need to create a developer account at [Tink Console](https://console.tink.com/).
+2. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to retrieve your `client_id`.
-Before you can use the SDK, you need to create a developer account at [Tink Console](https://console.tink.com/).
-You will also need to have a working integration with Tink to authenticate and authorize users.
+3. You will also need to have a working integration with Tink to authenticate and authorize users.

+## Configuration

+Open `AppDelegate.swift` and replace `YOUR_CLIENT_ID` and `YOUR_ACCESS_TOKEN` with your client id and user access token respectively.

+If you don't have an access token already, please follow our [guide](https://docs.tink.com/resources/getting-started/get-access-token) on how to generate a new API token.
+Note that these can expire, so make sure that you're using one that's currently active.

 ## Getting started

-Open `AppDelegate.swift` and replace `YOUR_CLIENT_ID` and `YOUR_ACCESS_TOKEN` with your client id and user access token respectively.

-You should now be able to run the test project and try it out.
+## Running the example app
+1. Open `FinanceOverviewExample.xcodeproj` in Xcode.
+2. Press the run button.
+If all went well, this should launch a simulator with the example app running.